Debugging with SSH

 SSH to the running job (using the same SSH key that you use for GitHub or Bitbucket) to perform whatever troubleshooting you need to.

-The build VM will remain available for 10 minutes after the build finishes running and then automatically shut down.
+The build VM will remain available for an SSH connection for 10 minutes after the build finishes running and then automatically shut down.
 (Or you can cancel it.)
+After you SSH into the build, the connection will remain open for two hours.

 Note: If your job has parallel steps, CircleCI launches more than one VM to perform them.
 Thus, you’ll see more than one ‘Enable SSH’ and ‘Wait for SSH’ section in the build output.